 Faranne becomes very happy when you return the crabs she lost after wasting ages running around collecting them for her.
-Now she's ablel to make dinner for you and the other girls.
+Now she's able to make dinner for you and the other girls.

 Faranne will, unlike women in the real world, offer to somehow "thank you" for your hard work.

 You can propose that Franne "thanks you" by letting you touch her breasts.
 She will, again unlike real women, agree to this of you choose to go that route.
-The will, naturally, not be too comfortable with you touching them in public right then and there.
-She will therefore invite you back to her place.
+She will, naturally, not be too comfortable with you touching them in public right then and there.
+She will therefore invite you back to her place later that evening.

 Faranne will keep her promise and let you touch her breasts if you choose to go to her house.
 Then she'll get upset and decide to punish you.
 She will ask you how to do that.
 The best option is to let her do that by sitting on your head.
 That's very tiresome so she'll fall asleep afterwards.
 Your game character will take that as a great opportunity to squeeze his shaft in between her breasts.
 He'll do that until the volcano erupts.

-A new girl named Renge appears out of no-where and she's got a problem for you to solve: Her sister is "missing".
-You will, of course, have to find her.
+The second chapter starts with a new girl named Renge appearing out of no-where.
+She has got a problem for you to solve: Her sister is "missing".
+You will, of course, have to help her find her sister.
 Doing so requires you to find and collect wooden logs for Ophelia the Android.
 There is no Crabdar 9000 to guide you, you have to run around and find and collect them logs all on your own.